 Is there a cost associated with the Library Summer Camps?

-Memphis Public Libraries Camps are free for the youth who have been accepted into the camps.
-These camps are available for the Memphis/Shelby County community through generous funding opportunities and partnerships.
+Memphis Public Libraries’ Summer Camps are free for the youth who have been accepted into the camps.
+These camps are available for the Greater Memphis area through the Memphis Library Foundation and other generous funding and partnerships.

 Are your camps first come/first serve registration camps?